wintercms/docs/plugin-localization.md

 - [Accessing localization strings](#accessing-strings)
 - [Overriding localization strings](#overriding)

 Plugins can have localization files in the **lang** subdirectory of the plugin directory.
 Plugins' localization files are registered automatically.
-The localization strings are supported automatically in the back-end user interface menus, form labels, etc. - if you provide the localization key instead of a real string, the system will try to load it from the localization file.
+The localization strings are supported automatically in the backend user interface menus, form labels, etc. - if you provide the localization key instead of a real string, the system will try to load it from the localization file.
 In other cases you need to load the localization string [with the API](#accessing-strings).

 > **NOTE**: For translating frontend content, [there are plugins that can be used](https://wintercms.com/plugin/winter-translate) for this purpose.